Matthes-Baer/nvim_config/README.md

 - To exit the exec shell in a docker container from Lazydocker: `<C-d>`
 - Use `x` to see all shortcuts inside Lazydocker (like `[` or `]` to switch tabs inside the right panel)

+### markdown-previewer

+- `:MarkdownPreview` (starts and opens the preview), `:MarkdownPreviewStop` (stops and closes the preview), and `:MarkdownPreviewToggle` (starts and opens or stops and closes the preview) are the three commands for this plugin.

 # Troubleshooting

 - When having eslint problems in projects which don't use the same eslint version you have installed via Mason, try rolling back your Mason version.